cfpb/design-system/docs/pages/links.md

       - variation_specs: ""
         variation_code_snippet: |-
           <p>
-            The document icon can emphasize a link that contains a
+            The document icon should emphasize a link that contains a
               <a class="a-link
                         a-link__icon"
                 href="#">